ccnyplanetarium/ccnyplanetarium.github.io/_posts/openspaceaddons/2023-06-01-constellation-lines-individual.md

 mainimage: constellation-lines-individual.jpg
 caption: The constellation lines for Aquarius.
 description: The asset separates all the constellation stick figures into individually addressable nodes.
 instructions: Download the asset zip file below.
 Unzip and place in your user assets folder. (<kbd>user/data/assets/constellation-lines-individual</kbd>).
-Add the asset with by dragging and dropping, or including in a profile.
+Add the asset by dragging and dropping the main file into the window, or by including it in a profile.
 Then use the GUI menu to address individual constellation lines. (<kbd>Milky Way / Constellation Lines</kbd>).
 Searching in the GUI will also find the individual line sets.
 group: Sky Culture
 topic: Constellations
 type: asset